-Juniper Networks provides high-performance network routers that create a responsive and trusted environment for accelerating the deployment of services and applications over a single network.
+Juniper Networks provides high-performance network devices that create a responsive and trusted environment for accelerating the deployment of services and applications over a single network.
 The Junos operating system (Junos OS) is the foundation of these high-performance networks.
 Unlike other complex, monolithic software architectures, Junos OS incorporates key design and developmental differences to deliver increased network availability, operational efficiency, and flexibility.
 These key advantages are:

 One operating system

-One modular software architecture
+Modular software architecture

 One Operating System

-One Modular Software
+Modular Software Architecture